Adrian Aucoin: Playing career

-In 2004–05, he played Modo Hockey in the Swedish Elitserien during the NHL lockout.
+In 2004–05, he played for Modo Hockey in the Swedish Elitserien during the NHL lockout.
 After NHL play resumed, on August 2, 2005, Aucoin signed a four-year contract with the Chicago Blackhawks, eventually being named team captain.
-However, the first two seasons of his contract were hampered by injuries, and in the off-season prior to the 2007–08 campaign, Aucoin waived his no-trade clause and was sent with a seventh-round draft pick to the Calgary Flames in exchange for defencemen Andrei Zyuzin and Steve Marr.
+However, the first two seasons of his contract were hampered by injuries, and in the off-season prior to the 2007–08 season, Aucoin waived his no-trade clause and was sent with a seventh-round draft pick to the Calgary Flames in exchange for defencemen Andrei Zyuzin and Steve Marr.
 In his first season with Calgary, Aucoin recorded the fifth 30-point season of his career in 2007–08 with 35 points, and recorded his sixth 30-point season in the 2008–09 season with 34 points.

-In the summer of 2009, Aucoin, as a free agent, signed a contract with the Phoenix Coyotes.
+In the summer of 2009, Aucoin, a free agent, signed a contract with the Phoenix Coyotes.
 He helped the Coyotes win the Pacific Division in 2012, where they advanced to the Western Conference finals.
 After three seasons with the Coyotes, Aucoin left as a free agent to sign a one-year contract with the Columbus Blue Jackets on July 1, 2012.
 During the lockout shortened 2012–13 season, Aucoin served as an alternate captain with the Blue Jackets.
-In 36 games, he totalled just 4 assists, however added a needed veteran presence at the Blueline.
+In 36 games, he totalled four assists, but added a needed veteran presence at the Blueline.
 In the summer of 2013, he became an unrestricted free agent.
 On November 19, 2013, Aucoin announced his retirement from professional hockey.

-He will begin working with the Chicago Blackhawks' young defensive prospects.
+International play

 Personal life

-Aucoin's son Kyle was drafted in the sixth round, 156th overall, by the Detroit Red Wings in the 2020 NHL Entry Draft.
+Aucoin's son Kyle was drafted in the sixth round, 156th overall, by the Detroit Red Wings in the 2020 NHL entry draft.